Puzz-3D NYC

 I have put together almost all of the roof pieces and attached them to the buildings.
 I have moved all of the buildings (with roof pieces) to the floor under the table to have room to start working on the base street pieces.

-Again, the manual is indispensible since it provides detailed illustrations of where pieces are supposed to attach to other pieces.
+Again, the manual is indispensable since it provides detailed illustrations of where pieces are supposed to attach to other pieces.

 January 3, 2001